 American Fellowships support women scholars who are completing dissertations, planning research leave from accredited institutions, or preparing research for publication.
 Applicants must be U.S. citizens or permanent residents.
 Candidates are evaluated on the basis of scholarly excellence; quality and originality of project design; and active commitment to helping women and girls through service in their communities, professions, or fields of research.

-Dissertation Fellowships are available to women who will complete their dissertation writing between July 1, 2013, and June 30, 2014.
+Dissertation Fellowships offset a scholar’s living expenses while she completes her dissertation.
+The fellowship must be used for the final year of writing the dissertation.
 Applicants must have completed all course work, passed all preliminary examinations, and received approval for their research proposals or plans by the preceding November.
 Students holding fellowships for writing a dissertation in the year prior to the AAUW fellowships year are not eligible.
 Open to applicants in all fields of study.
 Scholars engaged in science, technology, engineering, and math fields or researching gender issues are especially encouraged to apply.

 Summer/Short-Term Research Publication Grants provide funds for women college and university faculty and independent researchers to prepare research for publication.
-These grants can be awarded to both tenure-track and part-time faculty, new and established researchers.
 Time must be available for eight consecutive weeks of final writing and editing in response to issues raised in critical reviews.
+These grants can be awarded to both tenure-track and part-time faculty, and new and established researchers.
+The grants are designed to assist the candidate in obtaining tenure and other promotions.
+Tenured professors are not eligible.